Suraj-207/MedHub/README.md

 Admin can activate and deactivate doctors accounts in case of a dispute or unfair use of our application.

 # Steps to run the application on your local machine-
-Step 1 - Install docker desktop
+Step 1 - Install docker desktop \n
 Step 2 - git clone
 Step 3 - Go to the project directory.
 Step 4 - Run the following commands - -> docker-compose build -> docker-compose up -d